Character Education: Fairness (Grade 6)

 Photo credit: Teenage Youth by World Bank Photo Collection is licensed under CC by 2.0

-In this unit, students construct a definition for fairness and compare and contrast definitions with others.
-They discuss how there are two sides to most fairness issues.
-Students compare and contrast both sides of two fairness issues--one global and one personal.
+In this unit, learners construct definitions for fairness, impartiality, and bias.
+They explore different perspectives on issues and develop empathy for other points of view.
 They reflect on when fairness is a matter of perspective and when fairness is a matter to advocate for through citizen action.
 Students participate in a role-play of fair and unfair decision-making.
-They identify behaviors that promote and put up barriers to making decisions.
-After a read-aloud, students compare the lesson in the text to real-life situations.
-Students use a Frayer model graphic organizer to analyze the term impartial.
-In the final reflection, students identify a personal bias and make a written plan for overcoming the bias now that they are aware of it.
+In the final reflection, learners identify a personal bias and make a written plan for overcoming the bias now that they are aware of it.

 We define what fairness means and compare and contrast definitions.
 Participants build empathy as they discuss others' experiences with fairness.

-This lesson explores how there are two sides to most fairness issues.
-Students compare and contrast both sides of two fairness issues--one global and one personal.
-They reflect on when fairness is a matter of perspective and when fairness is a matter to advocate for through citizen action.
+This lesson explores opposing perspectives on fairness issues and whether fairness is based on fact or context.
+Students compare and contrast different perspectives on two fairness issues - one global and one personal.
+They reflect on when fairness is a matter to advocate for through citizen action.